 Ray Bradbury's The Jail Alcoa Premiere (Fred Astaire's Premiere Theatre).
 Executive Producer: Alfred Hitchcock.
 Following the success of Alfred Hitchcock Presents, MCA's Revue Studios developed anthology series for several big names, including Fred Astaire, whose Alcoa Premiere ran for two seasons; each week a different producer on the Revue lot was invited to oversee the show.
 When his time came, Hitchcock enlisted veteran talent from his own show -- director Norman Lloyd, producer Joan Harrison, and writer Ray Bradbury -- to come up with "The Jail," a harrowing sci-fi rumination on crime and punishment starring Psycho's John Gavin.
 Aside from his own series, which continued until May 1965, it was the last time Alfred Hitchcock put his name on a television program.

 With John Gavin, James Barton, and Barry Morse.
 Hosted by Fred Astaire.
 First aired 1962.
 50 minutes.
 Out of Print.
 4:3 aspect ratio.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+99cents first class or $5.10 priority shipping.
+Out of U.S. air shipping $3.

 The Jail $14.99.
 This DVD is traded collector to collector.
 The Seller owns no rights to this property and no rights are transferred or implied.